 Game called off after mass brawl involving 40 players in Singapore S-League

-Fighting broke out during the warm-up when a player from visiting team Etoile argued with Hougang United team members while they were stretching.
+The altercation erupted during the warm-up when a player from the visiting team, Etoile, had a disagreement with members of Hougang United while they were stretching.

-The Football Association of Singapore (FAS), which slapped a gag order on players and officials, promised a full investigation, it added.
+The Football Association of Singapore (FAS), which imposed a gag order on the players and officials, vowed to conduct a thorough investigation, it was reported.

-The incident comes less than a year after a brawl between Young Lions and Beijing Guoan players led to long bans and fines for 16 players.
+This incident follows less than a year after a brawl between players from Young Lions and Beijing Guoan, which resulted in lengthy suspensions and fines for 16 athletes.

-The latest fighting stems from an altercation which sparked a five-minute shoving match at the end of Etoile and Hougang United’s game in March.
+The latest conflict originates from a previous altercation that ignited a five-minute shoving match at the conclusion of the game between Etoile and Hougang United in March.

 by Buford Balony